Bogdanov affair: Sokal affair comparison

 Several sources have referred to the Bogdanov affair as a "reverse Sokal" hoax, drawing a comparison with the Sokal affair, where the physicist Alan Sokal published a deliberately fraudulent and indeed nonsensical article in the humanities journal Social Text.
-Sokal's original aim had been to test the effects of the intellectual trend he called, "for want of a better term, postmodernism".
-Worried by what he considered a "more-or-less explicit rejection of the rationalist tradition of the Enlightenment", Sokal decided to perform an experiment which he later cheerfully admitted was both unorthodox and uncontrolled, provoking a maelstrom of reactions which, to his surprise, received coverage in Le Monde and even the front page of The New York Times.
+Worried by what he considered a "more-or-less explicit rejection of the rationalist tradition of the Enlightenment", Sokal originally indented to test the effects of the intellectual trend he called, "for want of a better term, postmodernism".
+The affair provoked a variety of reactions, which received coverage in Le Monde and even the front page of The New York Times.

 The physicist John Baez compared the two events in his October 2002 post to the sci.physics.research newsgroup.
 Sociologist of science Harry Collins noted that all of the early reports of the incident made reference to the Sokal affair, and he speculated that without Sokal's precedent bringing the idea of hoax publications to mind, the Bogdanov papers would have sunk into the general obscurity of non-influential scientific writing.

 Igor and Grichka Bogdanov have and had vigorously insisted upon the validity of their work, while in contrast, Sokal was an outsider to the field in which he was publishing—a physicist, publishing in a humanities journal—and promptly issued a statement himself that his paper was a deliberate hoax.
 Replying on sci.physics.research, Sokal referred readers to his follow-up essay, in which he notes "the mere fact of publication of my parody" only proved that the editors of one particular journal—and a "rather marginal" one at that—had applied a lax intellectual standard.
 (According to The New York Times, Sokal was "almost disappointed" that the Bogdanovs had not attempted a hoax after his own style.
 "What's sauce for the goose is sauce for the gander", he said.)
 Baez, who made a comparison between the two affairs, later retracted, saying that the brothers "have lost too much face for [withdrawing the work as a hoax] to be a plausible course of action".

 In a letter to The New York Times, Cornell physics professor Paul Ginsparg wrote that the contrast between the cases was plainly evident: "here, the authors were evidently aiming to be credentialed by the intellectual prestige of the discipline rather than trying to puncture any intellectual pretension."
 He added that the fact some journals and scientific institutions have low or variable standards is "hardly a revelation".
 The observation was later confirmed by studies showing that high-prestige journals struggle to reach average reliability.